ErikSchlyter/alpine-scripts/README.md

     git clone https://github.com/ErikSchlyter/alpine-scripts.git
     cd alpine-scripts

-...or, you can simply clone it from your host computer.
-Make sure you have executed `git update-server-info` in your host repo, then clone it from there:
+...or, since you're already serving your directory via HTTP, you can simply clone it from there.
+Just make sure you have executed `git update-server-info` in your host repo first.

     git clone https://yourhostip:8000/.git alpine-scripts
     cd alpine-scripts

 Insert the USB stick and make it available for your virtual machine, then use `lsblk` to check the device name of your USB.
-Make *sure* you check the correct device (e.g. /dev/sda), because that disk will be _wiped_.
+Make *sure* you check the correct device (e.g. `/dev/sda`), because that disk will be _wiped_.

-Once you know the device path, make the installation persistent by writing it to a USB stick and specifying the desired mount point (under `/root/` is a neat choice):
+Once you know the device path, make the installation persistent by writing it to a USB stick and specifying the desired mount point (somehere under `/root/` is a neat choice):

     ./diskless_alpine_on_persistent_usb.sh /dev/sdXYZ /root/myserver